Thursday, February 9, 2023

 Suvendrini Kakuchi

-Suvendrini Kakuchi is a Sri Lankan journalist based in Japan, with a career that spans almost three decades.
+Suvendrini Kakuchi is a Sri Lankan journalist based in Japan, with a career that spans three decades.
 She focuses on development issues and Japan-Asia relations.

 Next Post